EtaCassiopeia/distributed-store/README.md

 If the quorum is not reached, then a rollback operation is launch on each node involved in the operation using a priority mailbox.

 You can use two modes of consistency.
 A sync mode where you actually wait until all response needed for quorum happens.
-And an async one where you only wait for the first response.
+And an async one where you only wait for the first response to return (but the full quorum process is still happening).
+Another mode will be added where write operations will be fully async, aka no wait at all.

 Data Storage
 -----